-Condenser performance can have a major impact on plant performance.
+Condenser performance can have a significant impact on plant performance.
 Condenser design specifications define a maximum effective rate of removal of the latent heat in the exhaust vapor entering the condenser, as well as its transfer into the circulating water, given the condenser backpressure, cooling water flow rate and inlet temperature.
 Variations in the parameters will change the backpressure and also affect the heat rate for a given load.
-In addition, variations in tube fouling conditions and air in-leakage can negatively affect backpressure and heat rate.
-To avoid the negative affect maintenance personnel will perform condenser tube cleaning and repair leaks within the vacuum boundary.
+In addition, variations in fouling conditions and air in-leakage can negatively affect backpressure and heat rate.
+To avoid the negative affect maintenance personnel will routinely perform condenser cleaning and repair leaks within the vacuum boundary.
 However, the condenser cleaning must be effective to achieve improvements in performance and the sources of air in-leakage must be detected before they can be repaired.
-The result of tube cleaning will be improved heat transfer efficiency, reductions of air in-leakage will also be improved condenser performance.
-In as much, steam will be cooled efficiently, turbine capacity will not be restricted and less fuel will be consumed by the boiler.
+The result of cleaning will be improved heat transfer efficiency and improved condenser performance.
+Reductions of air in-leakage will also result in improved condenser performance.
+In this way, steam will be cooled efficiently, turbine capacity will not be restricted and less fuel will be consumed by the boiler.

-Unfortunately, condensers seldom operate under clean conditions for very long periods of time and the ills to which they are prone during normal service fall into four major categories:
+Unfortunately, condensers seldom operate under clean conditions for very long periods of time and the ills to which they are prone during normal service fall into these major categories:

-- Fouling of the tube surfaces

-- Tube or Tubesheet Fouling due to shell fish or debris

-- Circulating water in-leakage

-- Excess ambient air in-leakage
+- Fouling of the tube surfaces - Tube or Tubesheet Fouling due to shell fish or debris - Reduced or restricted cooling water flow rate - External surface fouling (of air-cooled Condensers) - Circulating water in-leakage - Excess ambient air in-leakage

-The first two categories are related to fouling and tend to be cyclical in nature.
-The actual fouling impact will vary from plant to plant, and even between units in the same plant.
-The second two categories are concerning water or air in-leakage.
+The first four categories are related to fouling and tend to be cyclical in nature.
+The actual fouling impact will vary from plant to plant and even between units in the same plant.
+Fouling may also be impacted by cooling water flow rate.
+The last two categories are concerning water or air in-leakage.
 Either kind of leak is almost certain to develop at some point in the future, and a correction strategy can be prepared.